alanRizzo/trustar/README.md

 `python main.py --output filename`

- Other possible can be passed to the CLI.
+ Other options can be passed to the CLI.

 `python main.py --help`